Our Speech Team

 Emily has a passion for working with children and their families and will not hesitate to advocate for their needs.
 She feels her creativity, playfulness, and collaboration are great benefits for being a Pediatric Occupational Therapist.

-Lauren graduated from UW-La Crosse in 2016 with my Bachelor’s degree in Psychology.
+Lauren graduated from UW-La Crosse in 2016 with her Bachelor’s degree in Psychology.
 After that, she moved to western Massachusetts and graduated with her Master’s degree in Occupational Therapy from Springfield College in 2018.

 Lauren has worked with children and their families in a variety of settings, including early intervention, schools, and outpatient clinics.
+She has specialized training in feeding through the SOS Feeding Approach.

 In her spare time, Lauren enjoys hiking, running, playing soccer, and spending time with her husband and family.